 1. REASON FOR advisory

-The purpose of this Technical Advisory (TA) is to supplemental transitions into the cylinders with the recommended cold clearances.
+The purpose of this Technical Advisory (TA) is to provide supplemental Siemens Westinghouse recommendations for the installation of Westinghouse or Siemens Westinghouse W501F transitions into the cylinders with the recommended cold clearances.
 The purpose of these recommendations is to further reduce the stresses during operation, and to mitigate binding between the seals and transitions.
 These recommendations are in addition to the standard W501F installation procedure, which has been revised to reflect this particular change.

 2. Technical Recommendation